Women’s and girls’ rights

 “We use the milk, we make cheese, butter.
 We give it to our children and sell the rest of it,” she says.

-“If there were no ActionAid women's group, my situation would be much worse than today.
+If there were no ActionAid women's group, my situation would be much worse than today.
 There would be no income generating for me.
 I hope my project will become much bigger, and that I will breed more sheep so I can earn more.

 “I feel like I have earned something for myself.
 I have my own project and I bring my own income from it.
 I don’t need to ask my husband for money, I can make my own.”

-Read more about our work on women's economic opportunities
+Read more about women's economic rights

 What is ActionAid doing for women’s rights?